 Cartilage is the smooth lining on the surface of bone that plays a role in joint lubrication and shock absorption.
-As we get older, the water content in cartilage decreases and other changes in it makes it vulnerable to injury.
+As we get older, the water content in cartilage decreases and other changes in it makes it vulnerable to injury, even knee ligament injuries.
 It can get worn out from traumatic sports injuries or a gradual “wear and tear” from years of impact loading of the joint.

 Having a better understanding of the cartilage anatomy can help you take preventive measures and decide on treatment methods for your cartilage damage.
 Dr Kevin Lee has also done extensive research in cartilage repair using Arthroscopic Microfracture and Injections of Mesenchymal Stem Cells and Hyaluronic Acid to compare safety and short term efficacy.
 For a more detailed understanding, you can read more about his novel, minimally invasive technique of cartilage repair and research on mesenchymal stem cells.

 Articular cartilage in the knee damaged in a single, or focal, location.

 Most candidates for articular cartilage regeneration are young adults with a single injury, or lesion.
 Older patients, or those with many lesions in one joint, are less likely to benefit from the surgery.